Checklist #3: Adviser directories

 1. Upgrade from free

-The profiles of advisers with a paid for subscription are ranked higher in the search results than those who have a free profile.
-To get real value from either adviser directories, advisers need to take a paid subscription; which one depends on your budget and requirements.
+The profiles of advisers with a paid-for subscription are ranked higher in the search results than those who have a free profile.
+To get real value from either adviser directory, advisers need to take a paid subscription.
+Which one depends on your budget and requirements.

 Unbiased: Once you have upgraded your profile and fully completed it you will start appearing in search results.